Once a Barn, Now a Beautiful Home: Rural Charm on Bainbridge Island

 The big red barn is a classic icon of American agriculture, a symbol of rural living that is fading slowly from the landscape.
-Turning these big old structures into new habitable spaces provides a unique preservation opportunity but is also a great (and green) way to live in amazing space.
+Turning these old farm structures into new habitable spaces provides a unique preservation opportunity but is also a great (and green) way to live in amazing space.
+This barn conversion on Bainbridge Island just outside Seattle, Washington shows how much potential these structures can have, with warm and beautiful results.

 The hay loft has become a wide-open living room area and multiple bedrooms and bathrooms have been fit as much as possible into the existing plans in order to leave as much open space as possible in the rest of the barn building.